Governors are the school's strategic leaders and have a vital role to ensure every child gets the best possible education.

 Matt Hodgson, Co Chair of Governors

-Matt was elected a co-opted governor in March 2015.
-He has three girls, two who have been through Milton Road and are now at Chesterton, and one in Year 5.
+Matt was elected a co-opted governor in March 2015 and re-elected in March 2019.
+He has three girls, two who have been through Milton Road and are now at Chesterton, and one in Year 6.
 He volunteered because he wanted to assist the school on its improvement journey and felt that the financial experience he had gained from his day job might be a beneficial addition to the governing body’s skill set.
 He believes that a sound financial footing and obtaining best value for money are important foundational elements of success for the school.

 Iain Thomas, Co Chair of Governors